row-engineering/ai-narration/README.md

 This plugin is actively used and maintained by [Rest of World](https://restofworld.org/).

+We wrote a blog post with more background information [here](https://restofworld.org/inside/ai-narration-plugin-wordpress/).

 ## Overview

 **Out of the box:** This plugin creates audio files for your WordPress posts using AI text-to-speech and adds a responsive audio player to each post.
 Visitors can listen to your content instead of (or alongside) reading it.